cypress-io/cypress-documentation/content/api/commands/stub.md

 #### Replace built-in window methods like prompt

-In End-to-End tests, replacing built-in `window` methods needs to happen _after_ the page is visited, but _before_ the application under test is loaded.
+In end-to-end tests, replacing built-in `window` methods needs to happen _after_ the page is visited, but _before_ the application under test is loaded.
 You can do this by stubbing functions inside the [`cy.visit()`](/api/commands/visit) command `onBeforeLoad` function.